Here are the elements for a great weekend in Houston

 Need a little help planning a weekend in Houston with the guys?
 We've put together an itinerary for a great time.
 Mix it up, swap things out, and don't forget to have fun!

 NOON: After you’ve checked into your hotel, you’ll probably want to grab lunch.
 Head over to Lankford Grocery for a juicy burger in the middle of one of Houston’s trendiest neighborhoods, Montrose.
 It’s ranked as one of the best in town and was featured on the Food Network’s Diners, Drive-ins and Dives.
-Looking for alittle Texas-style barbecue?
+Looking for a little Texas-style barbecue?
 Try Goode Co. on Kirby Blvd. near Rice Village - a Houston institution.
-Or visit family-run Gatlin’s in the Heights neighborhood for a brisket you’ve got to taste to believe.

 5 PM: Market Square is downtown Houston's historic area, on the shore of Buffalo Bayou where the city was founded in the 1830s.
 Buildings here have a lot of character and it’s a good spot to people watch.
 Several laid-back restaurants and bars surround Market Square Park, including Warren’s, OKRA Charity Saloon, Char Bar, La Carafe or Bad News Bar.
 Kick back on a patio with a pilsner and an app and see Houston transition from work to play.